BlueWitherer/BloqbitLegacy/README.md

 ---

 ## About
-*Bloqbit* is designed to improve moderation and boost server engagement with its grand variety of features.
-From economy to incredible auto-moderation, this bot aims to bring everything you need to your server.
+*Bloqbit* is an all-in-one solution to your Discord server.
+From a robust economy system to incredible auto-moderation, this bot aims to bring you the things you need most to your server.

 ---